micmejia/bible-dump/NKJV/Mark/Mark 15.md

 And the chief priests accused Him of many things, but He answered nothing.

 ###### 4
 Then Pilate asked Him again, saying, "Do You answer nothing?
-See how many things [^a]they testify against You!"
+See how many things they testify against You!"

 ###### 5
 But Jesus still answered nothing, so that Pilate marveled. ## Taking the Place of Barabbas